Suke-go/WISSpectrrum/README.md

       --pretty \
       --output summaries/wiss2024_001.json
   ```
 - Without GROBID, replace `--extractor grobid` with `--extractor pypdf` (ensure `pypdf` is installed).
+The PyPDF path now applies simple heading heuristics so later stages still receive section boundaries; logs will flag any degraded extraction so you can spot PDFs that need manual attention.
 - Useful overrides:
   - `--title`, `--author`, `--year`, `--pdf-link`, `--code-link`
   - `--ccs-path`, `--ccs-id` (repeatable)
   - `--chunk-size`, `--overlap` (default 2500/250 chars)
   - `--temperature` to tune sampling (ignored when the selected model is in the GPT-5 family)
-  - `--max-concurrency` to parallelise chunk summaries when your API quota supports it
+  - `--no-dual-language` / `--no-flatten-translations` if you want to opt out of the English fields that are emitted by default (see the JSON schema below).
   - `--embeddings --embedding-provider local` (produces vectors for each summary section — positioning/purpose/method/evaluation and the abstract when available)
   - `--embeddings --embedding-provider vertex-ai --embedding-model text-embedding-004` (uses the same section-wise output backed by Vertex AI embeddings)